 As well as the archbishops and diocesan bishops, there are five suffragan bishops - none of those elected are from this diocese.

-This is an opportunity to represent the concerns of your community and our diocese at a national level by standing for election to General Synod, the legislative body of the Church of England.
+The proctors and members represent the concerns of your community and our diocese at a national level by being on General Synod, the legislative body of the Church of England.

-Nominations are invited for representatives from the Diocese of Derby to General Synod for the next five-year term 2021 - 2026.
-The closing date for nominations is Wednesday, 1 September 2021.
-As a member of general Synod you can have a say in national legislation that affects all parts of the Church of England.
-You can also raise issues and contribute to debates on social and policy matters.
+As a member of general Synod, they have a say in national legislation that affects all parts of the Church of England.
+They can also raise issues and contribute to debates on social and policy matters.

 The General Synod has three Houses: Bishops, Clergy and Laity.
 Diocesan Bishops are automatically members of Synod by virtue of their office.
 In addition, each province of the Church of England elects two Suffragan Bishops from each Province.
 Each diocese is allocated a number of seats in the Houses of Clergy and Laity – the number of seats varies according to the size of each diocese - for the Diocese of Derby there are six seats.

 Any member of clergy who holds ecclesiastical office in a diocese or cathedral or who has permission to officiate can stand in an election to the House of Clergy for their diocese.
 Clergy representatives (known as “Proctors”) are elected by their peers, i.e. other clergy persons in that diocese.